Sudan III Stain, Saturated Alcoholic

 STAINING PROCEDURE: METHOD FOR NEUTRAL FATS

-1. Examine within accepted time, a fresh fecal sample collected, stored and prepared per laboratory protocol.
+1. Examine a fresh fecal sample collected, stored and prepared according to laboratory protocol.

 1. See Procedure Note #2.